Information Technology Governance Process

 The IT Acquisitions Review Board (ITARB) ensures that Department and agency IT acquisitions are managed as strategic business resources, and adhere to Department acquisition and strategic sourcing policies.
 The committee's main objective is to establish IT acquisitions policy, evaluate agency IT acquisitions, approve IT expenditures valued at $100k, and to eliminate duplicative, enterprise-wide IT initiatives.

 The Strategic Business Alignment Committee (SBAC) ensures Department and agency planning activities, strategic business goals, and operating plans are aligned with Department-wide initiatives and managed as strategic business resources.
-The SBAC provides guidance and feedback to the CIO regarding modifications to the DOL IT Portfolio to accommodate business transformation driven by internal and/or external legislative, regulatory, and administrative changes (i.e., Office of the Secretary, OMB, GAO, and OIG).
+The SBAC provides guidance and feedback to the CIO regarding modifications to the DOL IT Portfolio to accommodate business transformation driven by internal and/or external legislative, regulatory, and administrative changes (e.g., Office of the Secretary, Office of Inspector General, OMB, GAO).

 The IT Service Management Committee (ITSMC) is responsible for defining, implementing and overseeing IT service management processes, IT change management processes, and managing risks to ensure the integrity of DOL enterprise systems shared across two or more agencies.
 The ITSMC ensures enterprise systems reliably meet requirements, user needs and expectations for performance, prevents adverse and unpredictable outcomes to enterprise systems, reduces duplication of enterprise services and functions, and documents and communicates to stakeholders changes to enterprise systems.